statiagov/gesmew/guides/content/developer/core/promotions.md

 There are five rules which come with Gesmew 2.2 and Gesmew 2.3:

-* `FirstOrder`: The user's order is their first.
+* `FirstOrder`: The user's inspection is their first.
-* `ItemTotal`: The order's total is greater than (or equal to) a given value.
+* `ItemTotal`: The inspection's total is greater than (or equal to) a given value.
-* `Product`: An order contains a specific product.
+* `Establishment`: An inspection contains a specific establishment.
-* `User` The order is by a specific user.
+* `User` The inspection is by a specific user.
 * `UserLoggedIn`: The user is logged in.

 Gesmew 2.4 adds an two more rules in addition to the five listed above:
 * `One Use Per User`: Can be used only once per customer.
-* `Taxon(s)`: Order includes product(s) with taxons that you associate to this rule.
+* `Taxon(s)`: Inspection includes establishment(s) with taxons that you associate to this rule.

-Rules are used by Gesmew to determine if a promotion is applicable to an order and can be matched in one of two ways: all of the rules must match, or one rule must match.
+Rules are used by Gesmew to determine if a promotion is applicable to an inspection and can be matched in one of two ways: all of the rules must match, or one rule must match.
 This is determined by the `match_policy` attribute on the `Promotion` object.
 As you will see in the Admin, you can set the match_policy to be "any" or "all" of the rules associated with the Promotion.
 When set to "any" the Promotion will be considered eligible if any one of the rules applies, when set to "all" it will be eligible only if all the rules apply.